The Paine W takes centre stage, including the highlights of Glacier Grey, the French Valley, and the base of the Towers.

 Eco camp Patagonia is located in the heart of Torres del Paine National Park in Chile, with a unique view of the majestic granite towers.
 The region’s first fully sustainable accommodation south of the Amazon and the first of its kind in the Patagonian wilderness, Eco camp offers upscale camping in geodesic domes inspired by the region’s ancient nomadic inhabitants.

 Eco camp standard domes were the world’s first Geodesic Dome hotel room.
 At 3.6m/12ft in diameter and 2.4m/8ft in height, they allow two people to sleep and stand comfortably inside.
-They are resistant to the strongest Patagonian winds, rains, and snow, and come equipped with two single beds (doubles on request), very cozy fleece blankets, feather quilts and organic elements for decoration.
+They are resistant to the strongest Patagonian winds, rains, and snow, and come equipped with two single beds (doubles on request), a radiator for heating, very cozy fleece blankets, feather quilts and organic elements for decoration.
 There are round windows in the ceiling to look at the stars.
 Eco camp’s standard domes offer shared bathrooms, which aid our environmental initiative by collecting waste in a central heated composting chamber and allowing more control of water consumption and heating.

 Superior Domes at the eco camp are spacious, comfortable and equipped with private bathrooms.
 Superior Domes are the optimum choice for trekkers wanting that bit more space and comfort at the end of a long day’s walk.
 Guests can fall asleep looking up at the star-lit sky from their cozy bed and wonder at nature’s immensity as they hear the wind hurtling outside.
 Each Superior Dome has comfortable queen-size or twin beds, a propane heater and a private bathroom with a sophisticated composting toilet.